eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     `CON` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
   * 4.00 (Bad Request): The request cannot be processed.
 Possible reasons include:
+    * The *URI-query* option contains the *empty* parameter but the request body is not empty.
-    * the request body is empty, and the *URI-query* option doesn't contain the *empty* parameter.
+    * The request body is empty but the request has no *content-format* set nor does its *URI-query* option contain the *empty* parameter.
   * 4.03 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
     Possible reasons for this include:
     * The given tenant is not allowed to use this protocol adapter.